seeilogiic/frisbee-fantasy/live_pulling/README.md

 5. Select the branch (usually `main` or `master`)
 6. Click the green "Run workflow" button

-The workflow will run and automatically update your Google Sheet with the latest player data.
+The workflow will run and automatically create a new CSV file with the latest player data, then commit and push it to the repository.

 ## Output

-The script writes data directly to your configured Google Sheet with the following columns:
+The script generates timestamped CSV files (e.g., `Players_20250101-120000.csv`) in the `live_pulling/` directory with the following columns:

 - Team name
 - Player name